technical barriers to trade

 At the conclusion of the Eighth Triennial Review, Members agreed to continue to hold thematic sessions in conjunction with the Committee's regular meetings during 2019-2021, with a view to further deepening the Committee's exchange of experiences on specific topics.
 On this basis, the Committee agreed to hold a thematic session on transparency in February 2021.
 It builds on the thematic session on transparency held in June 2019 and compiles specific proposals put forth by Members.

-The thematic session will be moderated by Mr. Laurence Sandral, Chair of the TBT Committee
+The thematic session was moderated by Mr. Laurence Sandral, Chair of the TBT Committee.

 Update from the Secretariat on the status of Committee recommendations related to transparency.